-You can increase (or decrease) the number of desktops available to you by adjusting the sliding bar in the Visible slider of the Desktops dialog.
-For more desktops, "drag" the bar to the right; for fewer desktops, drag the bar to the left.
+You can increase (or decrease) the number of desktops available to you by adjusting the Visible slider of the Desktops dialog.
+For more desktops, drag the bar to the right; for fewer desktops, drag the bar to the left.

 In similar fashion, you can adjust the width of the desktop buttons on the Panel.